Written on Christmas Day, 2016.

 I know this may seem shocking, but perhaps, if you are still reading this, you have a caged beast within you as well.

 Remember, I was just taking a bath.
 From the outside I was pretty still.
-This all happened very quietly, and extremely intensely, in the imagination, emotions. and in the felt sense – the sensations of the survival energy being released.
+This all happened very quietly, and extremely intensely, in the imagination, emotions, and in the felt sense – the sensations of the survival energy being released to finally act.

 To read about how to develop this way of transforming the stored-up internalized energies that cause us pain and suffering, check out this article I wrote a while back… sethlyon.com/this-is-when-its-ok-to-annihilate-somebody/